Gordon Warner: Later life and professional career

 Warner retired from the Marines as a lieutenant colonel.
 He returned to civilian life and to the University of Southern California, where he earned master's degrees in 1944 and again in 1950.
 His 1950 thesis for a Master of Arts in history was Artificial limb development: A history of the Northrop Artificial Limb Research Department 96, Project 17, founded on prosthesis development.
 From 1950 to 1954 he studied education at the University of California, Berkeley, completing a doctorate in 1954 with the dissertation History of the continuation education program in California.
 At this time he also took up kendo again, despite his missing leg.

 With Benjamin Hazard he helped found two of the first post-war Kendo groups in the US, in Berkeley in the spring of 1953 and again in Oakland, California in the fall of the same year.

 After completing his doctorate he became an assistant professor at California State University, Long Beach.
 He traveled to Japan in 1956 to attend an international kendo match between American and Japanese kendo masters, hosted a return match in Long Beach in 1957, and continued visiting Japan repeatedly in subsequent years.
 He remained at Long Beach State until 1964, as coach of swimming and water polo and as chair of the department of educational administration.

 In 1964, Warner retired from his faculty position to become the director of the Education Department of the United States Civil Administration of the Ryukyu Islands, on Okinawa Island.
-In the early 1970s he was the historian and curator of the US Armed Forces Museum on Okinawa, which closed in 1976.
+In the early 1970s he was the historian and curator of the US Armed Forces Museum on Okinawa, which was turned over to the U.S.Marine Corps in 1976.
 He continued practicing kendo, eventually reaching the 7th dan.
 He also reached the 6th dan in iaido.
 In 2001 the emperor of Japan awarded him the Order of the Sacred Treasure, 3rd class, Gold Rays with Neck Ribbon, for his accomplishments in the martial arts.

 Warner died on Okinawa on March 4, 2010, and was buried in Arlington National Cemetery.

 He was married and had two children, a son Ion Musashi Warner and a daughter Irene Tomoe Cooper.